darciew/CV/README.md

 **Yoga and meditation** - essential for a clear and focused mind.

-**Diversity** - using my skills and knowledge to encourage young females to get into the tech industry.
+**Diversity** - using my skills and knowledge to encourage young females in schools to get into the tech industry.